 Who wants to change when there are bills to pay?
 Yet, your lifestyle has to change if you want to leave the paycheck to paycheck living behind you.

 Living paycheck to paycheck statistics.
 According to a Charles Schwab survey 59% of Americans are living Paycheck to Paycheck.

 Some people making a lot of money are also stuck in this cycle.

 Another alarming figure is that only 38% of those surveyed have an emergency fund.

 Needless to say that this formula, living paycheck to paycheck and having no emergency fund is not a good recipe.
 It can actually be a recipe for stress and illness in your life.

 You work hard and deserve peace of mind with a stress free life.

 So, start to change old habits.
 You don’t have to change all of them.
 We all have some good money habits and some bad ones.
-The key is to have more good ones than bad ones.
+The key is to have more good ones.